 St. Josemaría had left Rome with a great suffering in his heart.
 When he returned from Loreto he seemed transformed.
 He had left that great weight that overwhelmed him at our Mother's feet, certain that she would listen to him.

-A month later he wrote to the faithful of Opus Dei: "Our Lady made sure that I didn't lack, in those hard hours, the strength necessary to defend our vocation: Mary's sweetest heart, prepare for us a safe path."
+A month later he wrote to the faithful of Opus Dei: "Our Lady made sure that I didn't lack, in those hard hours, the strength necessary to defend our vocation: Most Sweet Heart of Mary, prepare for us a safe path."

 From this link, you can visit the interior of the holy house every day from 9.00 am to 6.00 pm when the sanctuary is open.